A magic square from Yang-Mills squared

-The octonions occupy a privileged position as the largest of the division algebras $\alg$: reals $\R$, complexes $\C$, quaternions $\Q$ and octonions $\Oct$.
+\paragraph{Introduction} The octonions occupy a privileged position as the largest of the division algebras $\alg$: reals $\R$, complexes $\C$, quaternions $\Q$ and octonions $\Oct$.
 They provide an intuitive basis for the exceptional Lie groups.
-For example, the smallest exceptional group $G_2$ can be understood as the set of automorphims preserving the octonionic product.
+For example, the smallest exceptional group $G_2$ preserves the octonionic product.
 Efforts to understand the remaining exceptional groups geometrically in terms of octonions resulted in the Freudenthal-Rozenfeld-Tits magic square \cite{Freudenthal:1954, Freudenthal:1959, Freudenthal:1964, Rosenfeld:1956,Tits:1966,Vinberg:1966} presented in \autoref{tab:ms1}\footnote{There are a variety of magic squares in which different real forms appear.
 See \cite{Cacciatori:2012cb} for a comprehensive account in the context of supergravity.
 Famously, the $\C, \Q,$ and $\Oct$ rows of one example describe the U-dualities of the aptly named ``magic'' supergravities in $D=5,4,3$ respectively \cite{Gunaydin:1983bi, Gunaydin:1983rk}.
 In this paper we instead demonstrate the novel appearance of the magic square of \autoref{tab:ms1} in conventional $D=3$ supergravities.}.
 Despite much effort, however, it is fair to say that the ultimate physical significance of octonions and the magic square remains an enigma.

 In apparently different developments, a recurring theme in attempts to understand the quantum theory of gravity is the idea of ``Gravity as the square of Yang-Mills''.
-This idea of tensoring left $(L)$ and right $(R)$ multiplets appears in many different (but sometimes overlapping) guises: KLT relations in string theory \cite{Kawai:1985xq}, $D=10$ dimensional Type IIA and IIB supergravity (SG) multiplets from $D=10$ super Yang-Mills (SYM) multiplets \cite{Green:1987sp}, asymmetric orbifold contructions \cite{Sen:1995ff}, gravity anomalies from gauge anomalies \cite{Antoniadis:1992sa}, (super)gravity scattering amplitudes from those of (super) Yang-Mills \cite{Bern:2008qj, Bern:2010ue, Bern:2010yg,Huang:2012wr} in various dimensions etc.
+This idea of tensoring left $(L)$ and right $(R)$ multiplets appears in many different (but sometimes overlapping) guises: KLT relations in string theory \cite{Kawai:1985xq}, $D=10$ dimensional Type IIA and IIB supergravity (SG) multiplets from $D=10$ super Yang-Mills (SYM) multiplets \cite{Green:1987sp}, asymmetric orbifold contructions \cite{Sen:1995ff}, gravity anomalies from gauge anomalies \cite{Antoniadis:1992sa}, (super)gravity scattering amplitudes from those of (super) Yang-Mills \cite{Bern:2008qj, Bern:2010ue,Huang:2012wr} in various dimensions etc.

+These many-faceted relations have furthered our understanding of (super)gravity itself.
+For example, the Bern-Carrasco-Johansson (BCJ) color-kinematic duality \cite{Bern:2008qj, Bern:2010ue} has facilitated the computation of higher-loop $D=4, \mathcal{N}=8$ supergravity amplitudes previously regarded as beyond reach.
+See, for example, \cite{Bern:2009kd} and the references therein.
+This promises to answer the long-standing questions \cite{Duff:1982yw} of if when and how perturbative $\mathcal{N}=8$ supergravity diverges.